 Children will only be released to persons listed on the enrollment form.
 If anyone other than the child's parent or someone who is listed on the enrollment form is to pick up a child(ren), we will need to be notified in writing or by a telephone call in advance.
 The person picking the child(ren) up will need to show a driver's license or other photo ID.

-Staff will have an electronic (phones and tablets) tracking programs in each room and will be responsible for logging your child in and out to keep an accurate account of the number of children in their care at all times.
+Staff will have an electronic (phones and tablets) tracking program in each room and will be responsible for logging your child in and out to keep an accurate account of the number of children in their care at all times.

 If a parent or other authorized person arrives to pick up a child and that person appears to be intoxicated or under the influence of drugs, all reasonable steps will be taken to prevent the person from leaving with the child, including offering to contact another authorized person for pick up.
-While staff cannot legally withhold a child from the legal guardian we will not hesitate to call the local authorities if we feel the child is in danger.
+While staff cannot legally withhold a child from the legal guardian, we will not hesitate to call the local authorities if we feel the child is in danger.

 Communication: It is important that we communicate daily concerning the needs and interests of each child.
 If there are issues or concerns that need to be discussed, parents should arrange with us a convenient time to talk on the phone or to meet in person.
 To foster communication on a regular basis, TGT provides scheduled conferences/written newsletters/parent bulletin board and daily conversations.

-Items To Bring From Home:
+Items To Bring from Home:

 -Change of clothing, appropriate to the season.
 Please label all articles of clothing. -Blanket or sleeping bag, and crib sheet for rest time.
 Please label all.
 These will be sent home every Friday to be washed.